umee-network/umee.cc/content/pages/careers.md

 - Opportunity to work with a dynamic team of professionals in a fast-growing industry
 - Potential for career advancement as our project grows

-If you are passionate about cryptocurrency and community building, we encourage you to apply for this exciting opportunity to join our team as an Ambassador for Umee.
+If you are passionate about cryptocurrency and community building, we encourage you to apply for this exciting opportunity to join our team as an Ambassador for UX.

 **How to Apply:**